A Guide to Laser Eye Surgery Eligibility

 FAQs

-Who Is Eligible for Laser Eye?
+Who Is Eligible for Laser Eye Surgery?

 To be eligible for laser eye surgery, you must be over the age of 18 and in good general health.
 You should not have any serious eye conditions, and your eyesight should be stable for at least two years.